 - 1/4 to 1/2 teaspoon kosher salt

 - Soften your cream cheese and butter.
-You can either do this by leaving it out on the counter for an hour or two, or you can speed up the process by putting it in the microwave.
+You can either do this by leaving it out on the counter for an hour or two, or you can speed up the process by putting it in the microwave at a low power level.
 I like to put the butter and cream cheese I need on a plate or in a bowl, and then microwave on power level 2 in 30-second increments.
 Keep an eye on it to make sure it doesn't start to melt.
 When you can easily push your finger into it, it is soft enough.

 - Add 1 cup powdered sugar and beat together.
 If it is very clumpy, I recommend sifting it to make sure that you don’t end up with powdered sugar lumps in your frosting.
 Make sure you scrape the bottom and edges.